 Each customer purchase order sets forth the transaction price for the products and services purchased under the arrangement.
 The Company estimates any variable consideration, and whether the transaction price is constrained, upon execution of each contract.
 We may adjust the transaction price over time for any estimated constraints that become probable based on service level provisions within some of our customer purchase orders.
 For contracts with multiple performance obligations, we evaluate whether the stated selling prices for the products or services represent their standalone selling prices.
 When it is necessary to allocate the transaction price to multiple performance obligations, management typically uses the expected cost plus a reasonable profit margin to estimate the standalone selling price of each product or service.
-We also sell standard products or services with observable standalone revenue transactions.
-In these situations, the observable standalone revenue transactions are used to determine the standalone selling price.
+We also sell standard products or services with observable standalone revenue transactions are used to determine the standalone selling price.